GianisTsol/python-p2p/README.md

 ### Communication
 To send data to the network you can do:
-`node.send_message(data)`
+`node.send_message(data, receiver=None)`

 `data`: a variable to be sent to all other nodes.
-It is recommended to use a dictionary for consistancy.
+`receiver`: a string representing the id/public key of the node the message is for.
+  If specified the message will be encrypted and only that node will be able to receive and read it.

-To receive messages simply extend the Node class: class Mynode(Node):
+  To receive messages simply extend the Node class:
+    class Mynode(Node):
-    def on_message(message):
+      def on_message(message, sender, private):
         # Gets called everytime there is a new message
     node = Mynode()
     node.start()

+  `message`: variable sent from other node.
+  `sender`: a string representing the id/public key of the node that snt the message.
+  `private`: bool representing if the message was encrypted and meant only for this node or public.

+  #### Other node properties:
+    node.id : unique string identifying the node to the network, used to receive private messages.
 ### Files

 `node.setfiledir(path)` sets the directory in which files downloaded from the net will be stored.